International-Data-Spaces-Association/IDS-G/Communication/CommunicationGuide.md

 ## Catalog (Publish and query meta-data) ##

 The catalog in the IDS is a collection of Self-Descriptions, either of IDS Connectors or IDS Resources published by such IDS Connectors.
 The Self-Descriptions are the first-class-citizen in the catalogs, therefore all messages have the Self-Descriptions as their target, instead of the catalogs containing them.

+The [Catalog Protocol document](./catalog/catalog.protocol.md) defines a how a `Catalog` is requested from a catalog service by a consumer using an abstract message exchange format.

+The [Catalog Binding document](./catalog/catalog.binding.https.md) defines a RESTful API over HTTPS for the `Catalog Protocol`.

 ### Messages and Datatypes